How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season Using OBS and Live Scoreboards

 Cost Savings for Families

-With tournaments in Boston, Kalamazoo, Chicago, Dallas, Denver, Utah, Idaho, and California, travel costs add up fast:
+With tournaments in Boston, Chicago, Dallas, Denver, Utah, Idaho, and California, travel costs add up fast.
+Families save by sending one parent instead of two.

 For a family attending 10-12 tournaments per season, saving one plane ticket per tournament could mean $3,000-5,000 in savings—nearly offsetting the $7,000 season dues.